 Getting around Chennai is not easy, unless you know what you’re doing.
 This guide will tell you everything you need to know about Chennai transport for a hassle-free visit to this fascinating city.

 Pop!
 Bang!
 Thwap thwap thwap.
-Our once-spirited ride, a bright yellow autorickshaw that had been racing through the streets of Chennai, India slowly limped to a stop, only two-thirds of the way to our destination.
+Our once-spirited ride — a bright yellow auto rickshaw that had been racing through the streets of Chennai — slowly limped to a stop.
+We were only two-thirds of the way to our destination.

-The driver gamely tried to carry on, but it was no use, he’d gotten a puncture crossing a bridge over the extremely “fragrant” Koovam river which runs through the bustling capital of Tamil Nadu and out to the Bay of Bengal.
+The driver gamely tried to carry on, but it was no use, he’d gotten a puncture crossing a bridge over the pungent Koovam river.
 We were pretty sure this not only meant trouble for the driver, who now had a flat tire to fix, but would also mean extra expense and hassle for us.

 “Sorry, sorry,” our driver said in his clear English.
 “Just a minute.”

 He hopped out of his auto rickshaw and, almost before we knew it, had hailed another.